Patience-B/Patience-B/README.md

 I’m a Data Analyst / Data Scientist who’s passionate about using data to solve real-world problems and drive meaningful impact.

 My work and interests span three key areas:
 * 🏥 Healthcare Systems – I’m especially focused on improving service delivery and resource allocation in African health systems.
-I love exploring questions like: Which regions are most affected by certain diseases?
-What resources are needed where?
-How can we plan better to save more lives?
+I love exploring questions like: Which regions are most affected by specific disease burdens?
+What resources do they need?
+And how can we plan effectively to meet those needs?
 * ⚡ Energy Systems – I'm interested in how data can help optimize energy usage in households and communities, making energy more accessible, efficient, and sustainable.
 * 💰 Finance – I’m fascinated by how data science can support smarter investment decisions, detect fraud, and drive financial transparency.